adnan8474/EQA/README.md

 This project provides a lightweight, browser-based tool for Point-of-Care Testing professionals to compare device results prior to official EQA reports.

 The application is built with React, Vite and Tailwind CSS.
 It parses CSV and XLSX files, displays the data in a table, and allows filtering by test name.
-A basic per-device analysis can be run in the browser.
+A basic per-device analysis can be run in the browser with the results shown in a summary table.

 ## Development